** Important Messages **

 Students must enroll in a MINIMUM of six (6) credits each semester

-Students must do this in order to receive loan funding and use loan money for educational expenses for attendance at Jackson Community College (JCC).
+Students must do this in order to receive loan funding and use loan money for educational expenses for attendance at Jackson College (JC).
 Your loan application will be processed based on our institutional cost of attendance.
 If you drop below six credit hours, your future loan disbursement(s) will be cancelled.
-If you withdraw from your class(es), you may be subject to having to repay a portion of your loan funds immediately to JCC.
+If you withdraw from your class(es), you may be subject to having to repay a portion of your loan funds immediately to JC.
 The amount you have to repay will be determined in accordance to the U.S. Department of Education’s Return of Title IV Funds policy.

 Students must be in good academic standing

-Students must be making satisfactory academic progress towards completing their JCC degree or certificate program.
+Students must be making satisfactory academic progress towards completing their JC degree or certificate program.
 Good academic standing means maintaining a minimum cumulative grade point average of 2.0 on all attempted credit hours.
 Satisfactory academic progress toward completion of a course of study means completion of 67 percent (%) of all attempted credits.

 Complete the steps to apply for a Federal Direct Loan